sikang99/cinema/README.md

 # cinema : the lightweight video editor for golang

+warning: still in beta, so some things might not be perfect

 ## Overview

 cinema is a super simple video editor that supports video io, video trimming, and resizing. it is dependent on ffmpeg, an advanced command-line tool used for handling video, audio, and other multimedia files and streams.